How to Cook Egusi Soup (Step-by-Step Nigerian Recipe)

 What is Egusi Soup?

-Egusi soup is a popular West African dish made from ground melon seeds (egusi), cooked in a rich palm oil base with vegetables and assorted meats or fish.
-It is widely enjoyed in Nigeria and is best served with swallow foods like eba, pounded yam, or fufu.
+Egusi soup is a popular West African dish made from ground melon seeds (egusi), cooked in a rich palm oil base with assorted meats, fish, and vegetables.
+It is widely enjoyed in Nigeria and is best served with swallow foods like eba, pounded yam, amala, or fufu.

 Core Ingredients